gXiah/cleed-documentation/source/pages/general/keywords.rst

 		- What: is the admin panel
 		- Where: is the code
 		- How: to access it
-		- What else is there to know about admin
+		- MISSING DETAILS: What else is there to know about admin

 	matomo:
 		- What: is Matomo's role in the box, admin, or other tools